One in six young people age 18 to 29 have stopped working since the Covid-19 pandemic began.

 Educators, activists, business leaders, policymakers, indigenous communities, philanthropists, artists, influencers, NGO staff, volunteers and community members were all invited to join us, with sessions tailored to support capacity building and a youth-led solutions process.

-The Youth-Led Solutions Summit: The Future of Work empowered young people with knowledge about how the world of work is changing, the importance of agility, and the Sustainable Development Goals connected to decent work.
+The Youth-Led Solutions Summit: The Future of Work of 7-9 June 2021 empowered young people with knowledge about how the world of work is changing, the importance of agility, and the Sustainable Development Goals connected to decent work.
 The Summit also built young people's understanding of employment pathways, skills, innovations, entrepreneurship opportunities, and impacting systems change, focussing on three economies – the green economy, the care economy, and the creative economy.

 Post-Summit, young leaders were called to come together in teams to design solutions - or create new innovative opportunities - in these economies by leveraging technology, and their newfound knowledge, networks and experiences.